Clemapfel/rat_game_website/content/post/c++_style_guide.md

 *.hpp should always be preferred over *.h . *.h should exclusviely be used for projects that use specifically C and not C++.

 A less easy to answer question is wether or not you need .cpp files at all.
 When I started I was never sure what the actual reason for off-loading all the definitions is, it's true that back in the day you couldn't have everything in the header or you would get multiple-definition warnings but nowadays that's not true anymore.
 You can <code>inline</code> any static definition and you can <code>extern</code> any function to avoid things circular dependencies and linker issues.
 For templated classes you need to also manually specify extern if you want them to not be in the .hpp and it's just a mess.
 I may be missing some info here but for me it comes down to two questions: Should your project be a header-only library and if not, is compile-time important to you.
 The first part is obviously, if you don't want your user to have to compile your library make it header-only, that way it's a nice and easy drop-in solution.
 The only real disadvantage to this I can come up with is compile time.
 When you change something in a .hpp file the compiler will have to relink and recompile all files that include the header.
 For a small student project this may result in 0.5s more compile time but for a big project, especially one where very frequent iterating is the name of the game that compile time can add-up fast.
 If not using .cpp makes it so everytime you change something you have to wait 5s long, after 3 years and multiplied by dozens of employees that's a non-trivial amount of time spend unproductive looking at a screen.
 It's not that big of an issue but on a purely personal basis I prefer offloading as much as possible into a .cpp.
 Being used to working in lua and other non-compile languages it can be really annoying to just change the value of a number and having to wait 15s every time you want to see if that still triggers the error again.
 In summary that's what it comes down to for me.
 Are you scared of circular dependencies?
 Do you get annoyed at compile time when you could just be doing this in python right now and not have to wait?
 If you answer yes to either of those, use .cpps and maybe even <code>extern</code> all functions for templated classes.

+<h1 id="EPILOGUE">Git, Miscellaneous Stuff & Closing Remarks</h1>

+Before I thank you for reading I will go over some thoughts that didn't really fit into any of the other chapters:

+Write your tests for small portions of code and test frequently.
+It's important to isolate as many of the variables that could trigger bugs because it helps you track them down faster.
+If you wrote routine A and B and only then ran them and saw there is a bug, you now don't know if it's A or Bs fault.
+If you ran A first, tested it, it worked and now after B stuff is breaking you'll have it so much easier

+<h3 id="EPILOGUE_GIT"> Version Control </h3>

+Commit as often as possible.
+This was a huge thing I've only recently started doing but every file should have their own commit basically, obviously sometimes you need to bundle it but each commit should be the smallest, sensible incremental progress.
+Having many commits doesn't hurt anybody, it's only on your branch.
+Once you try to make a pull request you should bundle things to not bog down your team with unnecessary busy work but as long as it's only on your machine make as many commits for the smallest things.
+That way you will never have to loose unrelated work that didn't have any problems when you have to go back.

+Establish a consistent commit message format.
+This will have to be done with your team, a popular thing I've been seeing is either starting each message with a tag like [FIX], [POLISH], [ISSUE#456], etc. Another more modern way is to use unicode emotes, maybe the nailpolish emote for polishing code, a red X for and unstable build, etc..
+Either way you start them, write your commit messages in way they say what you did before committing.
+Like if commit t-1 was fixing a bug, then commit t is polishing that code and commit t+1 is working on something unrelated, the messages should talk about the last step.
+Don't write at commit t "about to work on something unrelated" and t-1 "will polish now".
+If you scroll through your commit history to rebase later it will be hard to track which commit to actually go back to. instead write your commit messages in the past, say what you did before committing.
+The only valid exception to it is "stashing", where you just need to shelf something to work on something else and then go back and pick up where you left off.

+<h3 id="EPILOGUE_FIN">The End</h3>
+Thank you for reading this far, hopefully you at least learned something or if you're reading this but do not actually have to work with me and don't need to standardize on my way of doing things I hope you may have gotten some ideas on how to find your own styleguide.
+Always remember that there's rarely a best way to do thing, what's most important is to be consistent within your library and to always want to evolve your style, if new features drop you should incorporate them, I see so many old-hats not liking C++20s ranges and using auto everywhere. std::LegacyIterator should not be part of your programs anymore, just because the code works it's not always just about that.
+I'm very young so maybe this will change in 20 years when I get nostalgic and refuse to change my ways but until then I would actually appreciate if you have any critique on my style.
+If you think something doesn't make sense, there's a way better way to do something or I'm breaking my own rules I would love to hear about it as that's what this piece was mostly about, to give me the change to sort my thoughts and open an opportunity to make my style and my work better.

+C.